Galxe/grevm/README.md

 superior performance when I/O latency is present.
 For Uniswap transactions, Grevm's results are slower because the state merging part remains sequential in the current implementation.
 Since this component will be completely reworked in the upcoming 2.0 implementation, we will not optimize it in the current version.

+We noticed that some transactions in our benchmark may refund gas, e.g. when ERC20 balances become zero.
+The refunded gas are not accounted for in the total gas in our case, which may lead to a slight discrepancy in the throughput calculation with pevm.
+We will conduct a more detailed analysis in the future.

 For a fair comparison, The above test result of _Table 1_ excludes certain overheads